 Invitations to tender

 The evaluation of bids in response to invitations to tender for research will be performed by GambleAware's Independent Research Oversight Panel.
 This Panel advises the Research Committee, which then takes the final decision.
 In the case of treatment and harm prevention-related invitations to tender, it is the GambleAware Treatment Panel that reviews submissions and advises GambleAware's full board of trustees.
 The minutes of these meetings may list all the applicants as well as identifying those to whom grants are awarded.

 If you are a researcher and wish to receive notification of any new invitations to tender for research that are issued by GambleAware, please email us and request to be added to the GambleAware 'ITT database'.

 While GambleAware will continue to identify and commission research projects on a selective case-by case basis, it also welcomes bids for innovative applied research.
 Further information about this call can be found on the Research Projects page.

 GambleAware also runs the GambleAware InfoHub.
 This is an independent and free online resource for anyone who has an interest in the nature of gambling and its impact on individuals and societies.
-Browse the catalogue to explore the literature, take the eLearning course to find out more about gambling and problem gambling, or find out about upcoming events.
+Browse the catalogue to explore the literature or find out about upcoming events.
 We provide downloads of open access articles, and abstracts with links to purchase those that require a fee.